hrx521/Group-photos-according-to-their-geographic-location/README.md

 WinForm application, development environment: net5.
 Vs2019 preview version 16.9.0 preview 2.0

 The distance between the images is calculated according to the longitude and latitude information of GPS, and grouped according to the specified distance tolerance.

+For example, we took 6000 photos aerial and put them in a folder.
+Now we need to divide them into the same group within 200 meters, and divide them into another group with a distance of more than 200 meters.
+After calculation by this program, they will be divided into possible 25 groups according to the distance tolerance of 200 meters, and a folder will be created for each group.

 There are two ways to read GPS information:
 1. The longitude and latitude information of image file can be read from POS file information.
 POS file is required to be in CVS format or TXT format with half width comma as separator, and file column should contain 1.
 Full path of image file 2.
 Latitude information of double type 3.
 Longitude information of double type